turingschool/gear-up/salary.markdown

 Your small group will have a pile of several different articles.
 During this first segment you should:

-* Read at two of the articles
+* Read two of the articles.
+Try to "actively" read with a pen in your hand, underlining things that are interesting, making notes in the margins, etc.
-* Consider how the sentiments of the article resonate with or are counter to your own experience.
+* Think about: how do the sentiments of the article resonate with or counter your own experience?
+* Think about: When you're one day running a tech company, would the thinking/assertions in these articles influence how you set salaries?
 * Calculate your real cost of attending our program (below)
 * If you finish before time is up, read a third article

 To calculate the *real cost* of Turing you should:

-* Be somewhat pessimistic and estimate that your total time out of work is 10 months.
-Multiply your most recent salary by 73% to find the ballpark post-tax income, then multiply by 83% to find how much you would have earned during these 10 months.
+* Be pessimistic and estimate that your total time out of work is 10 months.
+Multiply your most recent salary by 73% to find the ballpark post-tax income, then multiply by 83% (aka 10/12) to find how much you would have earned during these 10 months.
 * Add your total tuition cost (generally $16300 to $21000)
 * Add your monthly cost of living multiplied by the 10 months plus any extra money you had to spend to be here (travel, equipment, etc)